ndronos/c-nomorph/Adamson-2011/README.md

 just as sometimes you'd rather listen to the Beatles than Black Flag.
 So, can we decide where to draw the line?
-Since C and JavaScript seem to have become punk languages
+Since C and JavaScript seem to have become punk languages through their evolution and use, not from their design,

 (Adamson, 2011)
 ```